Frequently Asked Question

 » What does the registration fee cover?
 The registration fee covers Amateur Athletic Union (AAU) membership, training, basic team uniform and some track meet fees.

 » Where and when are the track meets?
 Most of the track meets are on Saturdays (some Sundays) in Broward, Miami-Dade and Palm Beach counties.

 » How long are the track meets?
 Track meets usually start at 9:00 am and last all day.

 » When is track and field season?
 Track and field season starts on January 27th, 2020 and finishes with the AAU National Junior Olympic Games in Hampton Roads, Virginia from August 1st to August 8th, 2020.

 » My child competes in other sports can he/she still join the track team?
 Yes, however we ask that you let us know when he/she will miss track practice and competitions.

 » What brand of running shoes does my child need for practice?
 We do not promote any brand of running shoes.
 Most of the major brands sell adequate running shoes for kids.

 » Does my child need running spikes for competition?
 No, however if you will purchase running spikes for your child we suggest waiting after a few track meets before buying them.
 Many kids decide that they don't want to run after a few meets.

 » Where are the AAU National Junior Olympic Games being held?
-The AAU National Junior Olympic Games 2017 will be held in Detroit, Michigan.
+The AAU National Junior Olympic Games 2020 will be held in Hampton Roads, Virginia.

 » When will the track meet schedule be available?
 The final track meet schedule will be available in March of each year.